chan109/codesync-binary/API.md

 ##Handling the message transfer :
 ###Input:
  Description:
- receive the data that send to the other client
+ Receive the data that send to the other client

  Format of the data --> {"event": "message", "payload": <message>}